uncbiag/shapmagn/README.md

 ## Shapmagn

-This is the repository for the paper "Accurate Point Cloud Registration with Robust Optimal Transport" (coming soon).
+This is the repository for the paper "Accurate Point Cloud Registration with Robust Optimal Transport".

 The repository provides a general framework for the point cloud/mesh registration, supporting both optimization and learning based registration approaches.
 It also provides a general framework for deep prediction tasks, e.g. 3D landmark detection.